hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 Medicare Numbers are not used for uniquely identifying patients, they are identifying information that can be used in conjunction with other elements such as name and date of birth appropriately to confirm identity.

 To indicate an interpreter service is required, extension interpreter required=true should be set.
 If the language for interpreter service is known then it should be included in communication.language with communication.preferred=true.
 If communication.preferred=true is not set when interpreter required=true then it may be understood that an interpreter is required but the language for the interpreter service is not known.

+When it is necessary to indicate the purpose of a contact point (e.g. telecom), the extension Contact Purpose could be used.

 **Examples**